bukson/steampy/README.md

 **fetch_price(item_hash_name: str, game: GameOptions, currency: str = Currency.USD) -> dict**

-Games are defined in GameOptions class, currently `GameOptions.DOTA2`, `GameOptions.CS` and `GameOptions.TF2`
+Some games are predefined in `GameOptions` class, such as `GameOptions.DOTA2`, `GameOptions.CS` and `GameOptions.TF2, but `GameOptions` object can be constructed with custom parameters.

 Currencies are defined in Currency class, currently `Currency.USD`, `Currency.GBP`, `Currency.EURO`, `Currency.CHF`